 Every year we ask for nominations in our hunt for the most inspirational people working in the land-based and environmental industries in Scotland.

-Our next awards ceremony takes place at the Hilton Dunblane Hydro Hotel on 5th March 2015.
+Our most recent awards ceremony took place at the Doubletree by Hilton Dunblane Hydro on on Thursday 5th March 2015.

 Our voice is your voice.
 We want to be confident we understand your needs, so our research is crucial to our work.